syncfusion-content/javascript-docs/js/api/ejDiagram.md

     <tbody>
         <tr>
             <td class="name">None</td>
-            <td class="description last">Scales the graphic content non-uniformly to the given width and height
+            <td class="description last">Scales the graphic content non-uniformly to the width and height of the diagram area
 </td>
        </tr>
         <tr>
             <td class="name">XMinYMin</td>
-            <td class="description last">Used to align image horizontally on top left side of diagram area/node </td>
+            <td class="description last">Used to align the image at the top left of diagram area </td>
        </tr>
         <tr>
             <td class="name">XMinYMid</td>
-            <td class="description last">Used to align image horizontally on left center side of diagram area/node</td>
+            <td class="description last">Used to align the image at the left center of diagram area</td>
        </tr>
         <tr>
             <td class="name">XMinYMax</td>
-            <td class="description last">Used to align image horizontally on bottom left side of diagram area/node</td>
+            <td class="description last">Used to align the image at the bottom left of diagram area</td>
        </tr>
         <tr>
             <td class="name">XMidYMin</td>
-            <td class="description last">Used to align image horizontally on top center side of diagram area/node</td>
+            <td class="description last">Used to align the image at the top center of diagram area</td>
        </tr>
         <tr>
             <td class="name">XMidYMid</td>
-            <td class="description last">Used to align image horizontally on center of diagram area/node</td>
+            <td class="description last">Used to align the image at the center of diagram area</td>
        </tr>
         <tr>
             <td class="name">XMidYMax</td>
-            <td class="description last">Used to align image horizontally on bottom center side of diagram area/node</td>
+            <td class="description last">Used to align the image at the bottom center of diagram area</td>
        </tr>
         <tr>
             <td class="name">XMaxYMin</td>
-            <td class="description last">Used to align image horizontally on top right side of diagram area/node</td>
+            <td class="description last">Used to align the image at the top right of diagram area/node</td>
        </tr>
         <tr>
             <td class="name">XMaxYMid</td>
-            <td class="description last">Used to align image horizontally on right center side of diagram area/node</td>
+            <td class="description last">Used to align the image at the right center of diagram area/node</td>
        </tr>
         <tr>
             <td class="name">XMaxYMax</td>
-            <td class="description last">Used to align image horizontally on bottom right side of diagram area/node</td>
+            <td class="description last">Used to align the image at the bottom right of diagram area/node</td>
        </tr>
    </tbody>
 </table>